White Wood Aster

 Habitat Value: White wood aster is especially attractive to various pollinators, especially many species of bees and butterfly, especially at a time when relatively little else is available.
 It is also a host plant for the Pearl Crescent butterfly.
 The small seeds of the white wood aster are sought by many species of birds.

-Landscape Value: By Matt Whitaker of WMWA Landscape Architects
+Landscape Uses: By Matt Whitaker of WMWA Landscape Architects

-As Charlie notes, this aster is in a small group of asters that not only tolerates shade but thrives in shade and does not do well with much sun.
-Mix it with Christmas fern and/or marginal fern and Heuchera, and you will have beautiful woodland garden, even if you add nothing more.
-All these species are also very tolerate of dry soils when well shaded, since, in their natural habit, the trees of the woodland are getting most of the water.
+This aster is in a small group of asters that not only tolerates shade but thrives in shade and does not do well in full sun.
+Mix with Christmas fern and/or marginal fern and Heuchera, and you will have a beautiful woodland garden, even if you add nothing more.
+All these species are also very tolerant of dry soils when well shaded, since, in their natural habit, the trees of the woodland get most of the water.

 While it can get to 30” tall, white wood aster is most often prostrate, so the stems are most often stretched out across the ground instead of reaching up to that height.